Introduction

 Cybersecurity liability insurance has evolved from a nice-to-have into a necessity for responsible law firm management.
 Recognizing the unique risk profile of legal practices, insurance providers have developed increasingly stringent requirements that effectively serve as a practical risk management framework.
+These requirements are not arbitrary—they reflect the real-world threat landscape that law firms navigate daily.

 Common cybersecurity insurance requirements for law firms typically include the following: